 Vermont Waterfalls by Russell Dunn

 Vermont Waterfalls is a gem of a book, covering the most popular waterfalls in the state, as well as more obscure and hidden cascades.
 The book is divided into sections based on region, and each waterfall entry includes detailed directions, a bit about the history, and a good description.
 Use this book in conjunction with the DeLorme Vermont Atlas and Gazetteer and you’ll never get lost.
 Vermont Waterfalls doesn’t include information about swimming, but I’d advise packing swimsuits and towels if you’re traveling in the summer.
 Swimming holes are an institution here, part of Vermont’s landlocked heritage.

 This book was just published in February of 2016.
-I’ve had it since March, but haven’t had time to dig into it until my recent camping trip.
+I’ve had it since March, but haven’t had time to dig into it until now.
 The author chose some of my favorite road trips to highlight, and I wouldn’t hesitate to recommend any one of them to you.
 My only complaint might be that he didn’t include enough of them.
 Still, if you’re visiting from away, these eight trips will give you plenty to do and see, and the beginning of each chapter details campgrounds and services so you can plan ahead.
 Scenic Driving Vermont is a great starting point for photographers hoping to capture some of Vermont’s hidden magic, but you’ll learn a good deal of history, as well as some great ideas for hiking and picnicking.

 Subtitled 75 of the Best Hiking, Camping, and Paddling Trips, this book wasn’t around when my kids were little, but I wish it was.
 It’s the details that make it special — you can plan ahead and find trails, swimming holes, and adventures perfect for your family.
 Each entry includes information about restrooms, safety, parking, etc., plus tips for maximizing your fun as you explore New England.